-- 1. For households who meet qualification number 1, the Housing Authority may approve the household's request for portability. - 2.
-For households who meet qualification number 2, the Housing Authority may approve the household's request for portability. - 3.
-For households who require reasonable accommodation and a nexus is established, the Housing Authority will approve the household's request for portability.
+- 1. For households who meet the qualification as a Current Program Participant or New Voucher Holder with County preference status, HACSM may approve the household's request for portability. - 2.
+For households that have been approved a Reasonable Accommodation, HACSM may approve the household's request for portability.